stan-dev/cmdstanpy/README.md

 [![codecov](https://codecov.io/gh/stan-dev/cmdstanpy/branch/master/graph/badge.svg)](https://codecov.io/gh/stan-dev/cmdstanpy)

-CmdStanPy is a lightweight interface to Stan for Python users which provides the necessary objects and functions to do Bayesian inference given a probability model written as a Stan program and data.
+CmdStanPy is a lightweight pure-Python interface to CmdStan which provides access to the Stan compiler and all inference algorithms.
+It supports both development and production workflows.
+Because model development and testing may require many iterations, the defaults favor development mode and therefore output files are stored on a temporary filesystem.
+Non-default options allow all aspects of a run to be specified so that scripts can be used to distributed analysis jobs across nodes and machines.

-Under the hood, CmdStanPy uses the CmdStan command line interface to compile and run a Stan program.
+CmdStanPy is distributed via PyPi: https://pypi.org/project/cmdstanpy/

 ### Goals